RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

 **************************
 Selecting on Jones component can be done either using the component numbers or the component strings (e.g. "Jxx" or "Jyy" for linear polarizations or "Jrr" or "Jll" for circular polarizations).
-If ``telescope.x_orientation`` is set, strings represting the physical orientation of the dipole can also be used (e.g. "Jnn" or "ee).
+Under special circumstances, where x-polarization feeds (as recorded in ``telescope.feed_array``) are aligned to 0 or 90 degrees relative to a line perpendicular to the horizon (as record in ``telescope.feed_angle``) and/or y-polarization are aligned to -90 or 0 degrees, strings representing the cardinal orientation of the dipole can also be used (e.g. "Jnn" or "ee").

 .. code-block:: python